Analogue World Equities | Core Pillar

 Risk/return profile

-Defensive / lower volatility
+Defensive with cyclical growth potential / moderate volatility

 Key characteristics